neocotic/escape-unicode/CONTRIBUTING.md

 # Contributing

-If you have any questions about [escape-unicode](https://github.com/neocotic/escape-unicode) please feel free to [raise an issue](https://github.com/neocotic/escape-unicode/issues/new).
+If you have any questions about this library, please feel free to [raise an issue](https://github.com/neocotic/escape-unicode/issues/new).

 Please [search existing issues](https://github.com/neocotic/escape-unicode/issues) for the same feature and/or issue